Fees for people entering residential aged care from 1 July 2014

 You may wish to start collecting fees while waiting for a resident’s means assessment to be finalised.
-Interim fees are set by providers, not by the Government.
-You can use the My Aged Care fee estimator or the information booklet on fees to determine an appropriate interim fee for the resident.
+Interim fees are set by providers, not by the Australian Government.
+You can use the My Aged Care fee estimator or the Residential aged care fee scenarios to determine an appropriate interim fee for the resident.

 Means not disclosed